 One in every four people in the world will get a mental or neurological problem at a certain point in their lives according to the World Health Organization (WHO).
 Mental illnesses are the second leading cause of deaths for 15-29-year-olds, in fact, more than 800,000 people end their own lives every year.
 This statistical data makes the demand for psychologists to grow exponentially.

 Psychologists help these individuals cope and heal themselves through clinical counseling.
 There are several causes of mental illnesses, and the main responsibility of psychologists is to help them overcome what they are going through.

 These health professionals carry a heavy responsibility of giving emotional support and guidance to their patients—making this profession a tough one.
 As difficult it may be, being a psychologist is still a rewarding career to pursue.

 A psychologist is a licensed individual who studies and researches about human behavior and mental processes through observation, interpretation, and documentation of how people relate to one another and to their respective environment.
 Then, they use this research to improve and help the existing processes and behaviors.

 A psychologist’s duties include the following:

 There are many types of psychologist one could pursue to be and some of them include:

-Psychology is a very interesting topic to study, that’s why a lot of people find themselves pursuing a career as a psychologist.
+Psychology is a very interesting topic to study and provides benefits in everyday life.
+That’s why a lot of people find themselves pursuing a career as a psychologist.
 Although anyone can take up the program, not everyone is cut out for the role.
 To ensure you fit the role, here are some signs you should watch out for to know you are on the right track:

 If you love spending time around people, the role of a psychologist will definitely work for you.
 Psychologists spend most of their time interacting with their patients which require energy, patience, and genuineness.
 Even if you get shy at times, as long as you feel invigorated when someone confides in you, your approachable personality will shine through and make you a good psychologist.